juaneduardoflores/JEF-s-Wiki/Blog/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules.md

 The Center for Concrete and Abstract Machines (<a target="\_blank" href="https://ccam.world/">CCAM</a>) has invited me to be on their Synthesis Team for the audio software development of three DIY synths that will be showcased in a workshop called <a target="\_blank" href="https://ccam.world/programs/24-5-10-future-rhythm-machines-chicago-house/">FUTURHYTM MACHINES: Chicago House Music</a>.
 Each synth will have their own name and sonic output:

 - "Chronos/Khairos": Drum Sequencer
-- "Pocket Calculated": Bass
+- "Pocket Calculator": Bass
-- "Harmonia Terra": Lead Synth
+- "Harmonia Terra": Piano

 Each synth circuit uses a custom PCB circuit with potentiometers and buttons for ease of control of parameters.
 It will also have: